 It didn’t take Jesse long to decide that he wanted to become a programmer.
 He had studied audio engineering in school and worked at a radio station for a while, and tech felt like a natural fit.
-Over the next year, he dove into Udemy, Lynda, and Codecademy, pushing through setbacks along the way.
+Over the next year, he dove into Udemy, Lynda (now LinkedIn Learning), and Codecademy, pushing through setbacks along the way.

 Living in a small town in Montana meant that opportunities for networking or tech-job-hunting weren’t plentiful, but Jesse’s lucky break came when he befriended a full-stack software engineer who worked remotely.
 They volunteered at the same youth program, and one day after work, his new friend offered him a tech internship.
 Jesse’s hard work and passion ultimately turned that internship into a job offer: he’s a full-time junior developer with the company today.

 In this episode, you’ll learn more about Jesse’s story, how to deal with failure and feeling stuck, the key to successful networking, and more.
 Listen below.